rwegener2/journalarticle_chesapeake_mhw/README.md

 chesapeake_mhw
 ==============================

 This repository contains code to support the publication Spatial Variability of Marine Heatwaves in the Chesapeake Bay.
-A preprint is available [here](https://doi.org/10.31223/X5299J) (DOI: 10.31223/X5299J).
-It has been submitted for review to the journal Estuaries and Coasts.
+It was published in the journal Estuaries and Coasts on May 23rd, 2025 (DOI: [10.1007/s12237-025-01546-9](https://doi.org/10.1007/s12237-025-01546-9).

 ### Data Availability